 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope around Android background processing with WorkManager.
-It uses proper third-person voice, includes an explicit 'Use when' clause with specific trigger scenarios, and contains natural keywords that Android developers would use.
-The description is concise yet comprehensive enough to distinguish it from other Android-related skills.
+This is a strong skill description that clearly defines its scope (Android background processing with WorkManager), lists specific concrete actions, and includes an explicit 'Use when' clause with natural trigger terms.
+It is concise, well-structured, and highly distinguishable from other skills.

 | Dimension | Reasoning | Score |